vishalmistry/web-tui/README.md

 ## Credits

-The layout engine is a reimplementation of the one written by Miguel de Icaza for his [gui.cs](https://github.com/migueldeicaza/gui.cs) project.
-The there was used as a reference to produce the implementation here.
+The layout engine is a reimplementation of the one written by Miguel de Icaza for his [gui.cs](https://github.com/migueldeicaza/gui.cs) project - it was used as a reference to produce the implementation here.

 ## To-do